Recognizing mainboard components of Desktop – Part 2

 AGP (Accelerated Graphics Port) slot

-– AGP is a slot which is reserved for graphic cards in old computers.
+– The AGP slot was reserved for graphic cards in older computers.

 – Specifications: